Course overview

 Career outcomes

-Skilled computer science professionals are highly sought-after across the globe.
-As a graduate, you will have a highly specialised skill-set that enables you to push boundaries.
-You may find employment in software development, software engineering, systems architecture, information security, robotics and application development or telecommunications.
-As your experience develops, you may progress to positions including technical lead, senior developer or project management.
+Skilled computer science professionals are highly sought after across the globe.
+As a graduate, you will have a highly specialised skill set that enables you to push boundaries.
+You may find employment as a programmer, software developer, software engineer, embedded systems engineer, systems architect, optimisation lead, information security specialist, robotics application developer or data analyst.
+As your experience develops, you may progress to positions including technical lead, senior developer or project manager.

-By undertaking a focused research project in your final year of study, you’ll also acquire research skills and advanced technical expertise in your chosen topic, as well as the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of computer science.
+By undertaking a focused research project in your final year of study, you will acquire research skills and advanced technical expertise in your chosen topic.
+Plus, you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of computer science.
 You will also be well positioned to pursue further study including a masters by research or PhD.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.